15 Jan What is a THR?

 HRI Herbal Medicine Director Brigitte Flower explains why the Traditional Herbal Registration scheme is so important in giving consumers peace of mind.

-The UK government’s regulatory body for medicines, the Medicines and Healthcare products Regulatory Agency (MHRA) runs the Traditional Herbal Registration (THR) scheme which requires all herbal medicines that are marketed in the UK to hold a THR.
+The UK government’s regulatory body for medicines, the Medicines and Healthcare products Regulatory Agency (MHRA) runs the Traditional Herbal Registration (THR) scheme which requires every herbal medicine that is marketed in the UK to hold a THR.

 All herbal medicines approved under the THR scheme include a detailed patient information leaflet which clearly explains how to take the medicine, what you need to know before you take it and any possible issues with other medicines.
 You should always read the patient information before taking a herbal remedy, just as you would with any other medicine.
 With HRI Herbal Medicine products, you can read the patient leaflet by clicking on the links from the product page of our website before you buy.